graalvm/workshops/vscode-tools-for-micronaut/README.md

 ## Create a REST controller

-Let's start by creating a REST based controller.
+Let's start by creating a REST-based controller.
 We will first create a new Java package, within our base package, to hold our controller.
-A new package can be easily created with the VS Code context action menu, as shown below.
+This can easily be done within the VS Code context action menu, as shown below.

 <img alt="Create a new Java package" src="./images/vscode-context-menu-new-package.png" width="50%">

-Once you have created the package for holding the controllers, create a new controller with the nam, `PingController`.
+Once you have created the package for holding the controllers, create a new controller with the name, `PingController`.
 You should see the following, or similar if you changed the name.

 ```java
 @Controller("/ping")